nimazareian/pixel-video-chat/README.md

 React is used for the front end, with the nodeJS as the back-end server.

 ## Live Demo
+**Unfortunately Heroku has stopped hosting projects with their free tier and the live demo does not work anymore**

-You can view live demo of this project by going to: https://secret-woodland-90156.herokuapp.com/
+~~You can view live demo of this project by going to: https://secret-woodland-90156.herokuapp.com/~~

 #### Demo Tutorial
 - Make sure you allow for the website to access your camera and microphone for the demo to work.